PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-06-05-prestashop-core-weekly-weeks-21-22.markdown

  * [3028](https://github.com/PrestaShop/PrestaShop/pull/3028): Multistore option rebranding, by jeromenadaud.

-See all the PRs merged into the codebase since May the 18th (be with you!) [here](https://github.com/PrestaShop/PrestaShop/pulls?page=1&pulls_only=true&q=is%3Apr+merged%3A%3E2015-05-18+is%3Aclosed+sort%3Aupdated&utf8=%E2%9C%93).
+See all the PRs merged into the codebase since May the 18th  [here](https://github.com/PrestaShop/PrestaShop/pulls?page=1&pulls_only=true&q=is%3Apr+merged%3A%3E2015-05-18+is%3Aclosed+sort%3Aupdated&utf8=%E2%9C%93).

 Thank you to our contributors whose Pull Requests were merged: [frederic-benoist](https://github.com/frederic-benoist), [gskema](https://github.com/gskema), [joseantgv](https://github.com/joseantgv), [Nobodaddy](https://github.com/Nobodaddy), [PrestaEdit](https://github.com/PrestaEdit), [rolandschuetz](https://github.com/rolandschuetz), and [vAugagneur](https://github.com/vAugagneur).
 Also, thank you to the contributors whose PRs haven't been merged yet!
 And of course, a big thank you to all those who contribute with tickets on the Forge!

-Remember: if you want to contribute to PrestaShop with code, read those:
+If you want to contribute to PrestaShop with code, read those:

  * [Contributing code to PrestaShop](http://doc.prestashop.com/display/PS16/Contributing+code+to+PrestaShop)
  * [How to write a commit message](http://doc.prestashop.com/display/PS16/How+to+write+a+commit+message)